dodona-edu/dolos/docs/guide/server.md

-# Use Dolos Online
+# Use Dolos

-Dolos Online is a [web app](https://dolos.ugent.be/server) for plagiarism detection in source code that is free to use.
+Dolos is a [web app](https://dolos.ugent.be/server) for plagiarism detection in source code that is free to use.

 All you need is a browser.
 No additional installations needed.